From Ohio History Central

 - Does-75 cents

-The inventory of merchandise at the United States Trading House, at Fort Wayne, Indiana, in 1810, gives us a picture of the items that natives coveted:
+The inventory of merchandise at the United States Trading House, at Fort Wayne, Indiana, in 1810, gives us a picture of the items that were most prized by American Indian peoples in the region:

 - 3 nest copper kettles-7